garybgenett/gary-os/README.md

   * All-purpose, multi-OS rescue environment, based on Funtoo
   * Complete system, with all packages installed as they normally would be
-  * As close to default as possible, aside from "portage" package build tuning
+  * As close to default as possible, aside from Portage package build tuning
   * Generic 64-bit build, supporting most modern x86 platforms
   * Bootable from a single kernel file, using initramfs
   * Make Funtoo installation trivial as a live media